 The overview of the guide provides a short discussion on Canadian culture, including Quebec, which differs slightly because of its French influences.
 The guide also covers Canadian business culture as well as environment and market development for U.S. businesses wanting to conduct business in Canada (or carry on business with Canadian consumers and other firms).

-When we were considering the type of information that should be included in the guide, we quickly realized that longer versions were not really useful to entrepreneurs who just wanted the "elevator pitch" for succeeding in the Canadian marketplace over larger International competitors - while also discovering the costs, advantages and opportunities of doing business in Canada.Contact us at (416) 363-9035 or Toll Free +1 877-705-0707 and join the thousands of businesses that are benefiting through our fully serviced office rentals and virtual office products.
+When we were considering the type of information that should be included in the guide, we quickly realized that longer versions were not really useful to entrepreneurs who just wanted the "elevator pitch" for succeeding in the Canadian marketplace over larger International competitors - while also discovering the costs, advantages and opportunities of doing business in Canada.Call Telsec today at (416) 363-9035 or Toll Free +1 877-705-0707 and join the thousands of businesses that are benefiting through our fully serviced office rentals and virtual office products.
 For more information, please visit our services and pricing page.